Liebau/commit-message-generator/README_en.md

 This repository contains scripts for automatically generating Git commit messages using **OpenAI** and **Mixtral** (Ollama).
 The generated messages are stored in a structured format and made quickly accessible via symlinks.

+**Important Note:**
+The automatically generated commit messages are a helpful tool but do not replace the developer’s review.
+Always review and adjust the text before committing to avoid inaccuracies or unsuitable wording.

 ## Scripts

 ### 1. `generate_commit_msg.sh`